chrisjsewell/furo-topbar/docs/index.md

 `furo-topbar` is an extension of the excellent [furo] sphinx theme (all attribution to `@pradsyung`!).
-It aims to add an optional top-bar to pages, with a **pluggable** set of widgets, to add functionality to your documentation. the widgets are intended to be as unobtrusive as possible, and fit in with the rest of the theme.
+It aims to add an optional top-bar to pages, with a **pluggable** set of widgets, to add functionality to your documentation.
+The widgets are intended to be as unobtrusive as possible, and fit in with the rest of the theme.

-Simply add the theme to your sphinx configuration, then you can specify the set of widgets to use in the topbar, with related configuration:
+Simply add the theme to your sphinx configuration, then you can specify the set of widgets to use in the top-bar, with related configuration:

 ```python
 html_theme = "furo_tb"